 Analyze And Prioritize The Vulnerable Assets

-Once you have that snapshot of your online ecosystem, you need to analyze the data and prioritize the next steps in remediation.
+Once you have that snapshot of your external attack surface, you need to analyze the data and prioritize the next steps in remediation.

-Cyberpion’s Ecosystem Assessment tool not only provides the snapshot but also prioritizes each risk so your team knows where to start.
+Cyberpion’s External Attack Surface Assessment tool not only provides the snapshot but also prioritizes each risk so your team knows where to start.
 This information helps you meet regulatory standards and saves you time repairing breaches.